Danyl101/BiLSTM-BERT-Multimodal/Journal.md

 This model worked , and returned a good enough output temporarily leaving it ,to build the rest of the system , will come back add technical indicators and polish it once the entire system is complete

+The reason the TCN kept failing was due to the fact that it was forgetting all the learned patterns in every new block , so it finds patterns in 60 day block and dosent inately keep them stored for the next block and instead begins learning new patterns , so there is no continous learning which hinders the learning ,this would work on short windows like 5-10min patterns where there is not much meaning behind the actual values and it can capture the magnitude movements well

+The reason LSTM worked here was that it has a forget gate which allows it to essentially remember the key information and patterns while discarding rest and thus remembering patterns throughout training

 ____________________________

 # Iteration 1 [BILSTM]